 Sitting-In must be completed before the final oral assessment.

 There will be a fee of £200 for the administration and copying of papers for Civil Sitting-In.
 We will invoice you for this payment when you are issued your Sitting-In card.

 The course is held at our offices and includes various talks and tutorials from the bench, the bar and experienced solicitor advocates.
 It is held over three weekends spanning three months, beginning in either January or February.

 Essentially, there are two elements assessed: written and oral.
-The course includes a 'takeaway' assessment to be completed independently and one day of written assessments held on a weekday here at the Society.
+The course includes a 'takeaway' assessment to be completed independently and one day of written assessments held on a weekday at our Edinburgh office.
 The last weekend will form the final assessment for oral submissions and candidates are only required to attend a specified time slot on one of the two days.

 The course includes mock oral assessments with feedback, prior to the final assessments.
 This has proven very useful to candidates in the past.